State-of-the-Edge/glossary/edge-glossary.md

 An application in which reduced latency improves performance, but which can still function if latency is higher than desired.
 Unlike a Latency Critical Application, exceeding latency targets will typically not result in application failure, though may result in a diminished user experience.
 Examples include image processing and bulk data transfers.

 See also: [Edge-Enhanced Application](#edge-enhanced-application)
+### Local Breakout

+The capability to put internet-bound traffic onto the internet at an edge network node, such as an edge data center, without requiring the traffic to take a longer path back to an aggregated and more centralized facility.
 ### Location Awareness

 The use of RAN data and other available data sources to determine with a high level of accuracy where a user is and where they may be located in the near future, for the purposes of workload migration to ensure optimum application performance.